 The goal should be strong enough to handle collisions with robots weighing up to 40 kilograms and strong enough to handle shots with an official FIFA ball of up to ten meters per second.
 In case the goal is made out of a lightweight material, it should be fixed to the field surface.
-Please also note that goalkeeper robots should be able to move around within the goal without getting caught in the net.
+In order to prevent the keeper getting stuck with the upper parts of the nets, the radius of the arc at the upper-back region of the goal has to be below 100mm.